tent/tent.io/content/_faq.md

 Tent began after a conversation between Jonathan Rudenberg, Daniel Siders, Jesse Stuart, and Lucas Wojciechowski.
 It was inspired by hypertext, Xanadu, SMTP, the World Wide Web, and distributed peer-to-peer services.

+### How is Tent licensed?

+Tent will be completely free and open and treated as a standard.
+To prevent fragmentation before launch, the original authors currently retain copyright.
+This is a temporary situation which will be remedied immediately after a governance model is chosen.
+We decided it would be best to share what we could as soon as possible, releasing early and often.
+We are entirely committed to free and open software and protocols with open governance models leading to a ratified standard.